 Formulation of Hypothesis in research is an essential task in the entire Research Process that comes in the third step.
 A hypothesis is a tentative solution to a research problem or question.
 Here, we will cover a functional definition of hypothesis & basic Steps in the formulation of hypotheses for your research.

 Research works, in fact, are designed to verify the hypothesis.
 Therefore, a researcher, of course, would understand the meaning and nature of the hypothesis in order to formulate a hypothesis and then to test the hypothesis.

 What is Hypothesis in Research?

 A hypothesis is a tentative statement of a proposition which the researcher seeks to prove.
 It’s basically a concrete generalization.
 Of course, this generalization requires essential characteristics that pertain to an entire class of phenomena.

-When a theory stated as a testable proposition formally and subject to empirical verification we can define as a hypothesis.
-Researchers make a hypothesis on the basis of some earlier theory and some rationale that generally accepted as true.
+When a theory stated as a testable proposition formally and subject to empirical verification we can define it as a hypothesis.
+Researchers make a hypothesis on the basis of some earlier theories and some rationale that generally accepted as true.
 The hypothesis test finally will decide whether it is true or rejected.

 So, to clarify a hypothesis is a statement about the relationship between two or more variables.
 The researcher set out the variables to prove or disprove.
 Hypothesis essentially includes three elements.
 For example-